sherryrich/gymbag/README.md

 The checkout page has two sides.
 On the left is a form for the user to input their details, this form is saved for future purchases and can be updated.
 The right side is a summary of the order / shopping bad.
 Users have to fill in their credit card details because the website does not store these details at this time.

-Users are presented with two options "adjust bag" & "Complete Order". "adjust bag" if a user wishes to edit items and "Complete Order" will attempt to process the payment and compelte the oder.
+Users are presented with two options "adjust bag" & "Complete Order". "adjust bag" if a user wishes to edit items and "Complete Order" will attempt to process the payment and complete the order.

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/checkout.JPG)